tsudalab/ChemTS/README.md

 4. [rDock](http://rdock.sourceforge.net/installation/)

 #  How to use ChemTS?
 For usage, please refer the following instructions.
+Currently, the package hasn't been finished very well...

 #  Train a RNN model for molecule generation
 1. cd train_RNN